-We are devising a series of online INSIGHTS – giving viewers a chance to hear from the exhibition curator Amanda Game and some of the participating artists.
-Find this on our online programme microsite.
-INSIGHTS 1 was launched on Fri 24 April 2020 and further INSIGHTS will appear fortnightly on Fridays after that.
+Our series of online INSIGHTS – giving viewers a chance to hear from the exhibition curator Amanda Game and some of the participating artists – will remain live on our online programme microsite.

 Having had a very successful showing in NE Fife, Lines from Scotland now moves down to the SW of the Kingdom and takes up residence in Dunfermline Carnegie Library & Galleries.